Dennis-Gireesh/Embedded-Space/README.md

-# Petrinet simulator for a MIPS processor
+# Petrinet simulation for a MIPS processor
 Embedded projects workspace